Upper GI Endoscopy

 Upper GI endoscopy can help find the cause of unexplained symptoms, such as

-Upper GI endoscopy can identify many different diseases
+Upper GI endoscopy can be used to identify many different diseases:

 - gastroesophageal reflux disease

 - precancerous abnormalities such as Barrett’s esophagus

 Upper GI endoscopy can check for damage after a person eats or drinks harmful chemicals.

 During upper GI endoscopy, a doctor obtains biopsies by passing an instrument through the endoscope to obtain a small piece of tissue for testing.
 Biopsies are needed to diagnose conditions such as

 Doctors also use upper GI endoscopy to

 - treat conditions such as bleeding from ulcers, esophageal varices, or other conditions